bmancuso3/bmancuso3/README.md

 - I am based out of Dripping Springs, TX (right outside Austin!)
 - I served as an Infantry Officer in the Army during my time in service, although I also held roles in training, recruiting, and marketing/public affairs

-- If you'd like to get in touch, feel free to reach out to me at mancuso.b3@gmail.com
+- If you'd like to get in touch, feel free to reach out to me on LinkedIn or at mancuso.b3@gmail.com